Identity Providers

 2. Configure in Skycloak

-- Select Google template
+- Select the Google template from the provider gallery

 -